Introduction to Reading Plans

 Step 2: Construction Documents

-The Construction document (CTA link here-construction documents) package is the architect submits to your cities building department for review and approval.
-Without these you cannot get a permit or hire a contractor (CTA link here-what are general contractors?).
+The Construction document package is the architect submits to your cities building department for review and approval.
+Without these you cannot get a permit or hire a contractor.
 The very first thing you need to know about reading Construction Documents is how to use the built-in navigation system.
 That’s right, this one comes standard with one built in.
 Take a look at the image below to see where the navigation system is.

 Step 3: Title Block